ankitgyawali/crypto-indicator/README.md

 Crypto-indicator will have to be manually restarted once you modify `config.ini`.
 This can be done by Quitting the indicator from its Menu options and running `crypto-indicator-background` on terminal.

 `config.ini` will contain detailed explanation of what each values are used for.
-Some relevant configuration options are described in greated detail below:
+Some relevant configuration options are described in greater detail below:

 Within `INDICATOR_OPTIONS`: